 How to Keep Hawaiian Roll Ham and Cheese Sliders Warm

 Keep the sliders wrapped in tin foil on the table.
 You can also wrap them individually to keep them extra warm.
-Furthermore, some people go as far as tossing them in a heated crockpot, wrapped in foil.
+Furthermore, some go as far as tossing them in a heated crockpot wrapped in foil.

-Personally, I don’t love the look of that at a party, but you can also turn the oven to 200 and keep the wrapped sliders in there too.
+I don’t love the look of that at a party, but you can also turn the oven to 200 and keep the wrapped sliders in there.
 Take them out right before serving.

-Here are some dishes that pair well with these sliders:
+Here are some dishes that pair well with these ham sliders:

-Let us know if you make this ham and cheese sliders recipe by leaving a review and rating below!
-We would love to know what you think!
+Let us know if you make this ham and cheese slider recipe by leaving a review and rating below!
+We would love to see what you think!

 You can also FOLLOW US on FACEBOOK, INSTAGRAM, and PINTEREST to see more delicious recipes, cocktails, desserts, and parties!